 In the discovery meeting we discuss your current financial position.
-This discussion centralizes around your assets, liabilities, income, and goals – for example, securing your retirement at age 65, sending your children or grandchildren to college, and eventually passing your assets along to beneficiaries in tax-advantaged ways.
+This discussion is centered around your assets, liabilities, income, and goals.
+For example, securing your retirement at age 65, sending your children or grandchildren to college, and eventually passing your assets along to beneficiaries in tax-advantaged ways.

 Then there are assumptions that need to be figured into the process.
-What’s going to happen to interest rates?
+What is going to happen to interest rates?
 Where is the economy headed?
 How much inflation will occur?
 What effect will future tax rates have on your income?
-Having a discussion on these topics to help set expectations and build a realistic plan.
+Having a well-rounded discussion with one of our experienced financial advisors on these topics is crucial to help set expectations and build a realistic plan.

 2. Plan Preparation

 Preparing your plan typically takes three to four weeks.
 During this time, our team is performing a culmination of in-depth analysis and diagnostic work in order to make the best recommendations possible for you.
 We prepare written recommendations; some might be major strategic recommendations, while others will be minor tactical recommendations.
 They will, however, complement one another and work to achieve your long-term financial goals.